 - Deemed an enterprise-wide, business-critical app

 - Needs to interact with external users

-- Involves advanced complexity, logic, integrations, or UI requirements
+- Involves business processes with advanced complexity, business logic, dependencies, integrations, multiple data sources, or UI requirements

 - Requires controlled releases and updates